 The World Cup will be taking place in early June, and I thought I’d get a “head-start” at beginning to accumulate useful resources on the event.
 I’ll obviously be adding a lot of new materials over the next month-and-a-half.

-I’ve divided this list into two sections — one with sites accessible to students and the other with lesson plans for teachers.
+I’ve divided list into two sections — one with sites accessible to students and the other with lesson plans for teachers.

 Here are my choices for The Best Sites For Learning About The World Cup:

 The Wall Street Journal has two online videos and one slideshow:

 Here’s a quiz on the World Cup for English Language Learners.

 Fanatical World Cup fans is a slideshow from Sports Illustrated.

 Here are quite a few online learning games connected to the World Cup.

 Learn about how the World Cup began.